Narayan Seva Sansthan

 Narayan Seva Sansthan is a non-profit charitable organisation based in Udaipur, Rajasthan, India.
-It is known for providing philanthropic services in the field of treatment and rehabilitation of polio affected people without discrimination of religion, region, caste, or gender.
+It is known for providing philanthropic services in the field of treatment and rehabilitation of polio affected people without discrimination of religion, region, caste, race, or gender.
 It was founded on 23 October 1985 by founder chairman Kailash Agarwal.

 The NGO is helping underprivileged people and disabled community to uplift and bring them in mainstream society.
 The NGO is helping in diagnosing, treatment, and rehabilitation in 480 branches of India and 49 in other part of the world for disabilities and improving physical disabilities, and socio-economic rehabilitation issues.

 History

 Narayan Seva Sansthan is operating two hospitals (800 beds and 300 beds each), 30 centers, 20 physiotherapy centers, and 49 branches abroad.
 They are preparing to emerge as a leading healthcare brand, that stands for 'service' and 'care'.
 The Sanstha is working in the field of rehabilitating disabled people from the underprivileged and weaker segments of society.

 They are focused on alleviation of disabilities and providing proper physical, social, financial, and economic rehabilitation to them.
 The NGO is now setting up hospitals, physiotherapy centers, skill development centers for disabled persons, and artificial multiple limbs workshops in each city across the country under its brand to make them self dependant.

 These services to the patient and his dependents will be offered free of charge.
 Additionally in alignment with the mission and objective of promotion of Narayan Seva Sansthan as a healthcare brand standing up for 'service' and 'cure', the NGO is working on two other ambitious initiatives, named "MyNeedHelp Project", where it is compiling social data with service giving organisations (e.g., on hospitals, ambulance services, Dharamshala, education, public transport and so on).

 This data will then be fed on an app and will be supported by a call center to respond to commoner's queries on these issues in vernacular languages,which will be ready in a short time.
 The organisation is also creating a digital platform called punyapoint.org to recognise and award individuals and hidden people working on various social initiatives and aiming at giving them social recognition for their noble activities and encouraging and motivating others for such initiatives and will be also highlighted in various social media platforms.